davidemaser/generator/README.md

 ###Extending templates

 You can extend the existing templates by injecting a template object on the fly or by loading them from an external JSON file.
 Generator has an 'extend' function that injects user built templates into the core object, allowing these new templates to be used by the function.
-Extensions can be bypassed by passing a boolean in the generator.init call (i.e : ```generator.init:function(src,false)```)
+Extensions can be bypassed by passing a boolean in the generator.init call (i.e : ```generator.init.core(src,false)```)

 Extensions use the following schema.
 Generator uses two sorts of templates; direct code and nested.
 The difference between the two is the presence of child nodes.
 Take for example a button and a list.
 A button has no inherent child nodes whereas a list is comprised of a ul or ol tag and one or many li tags.
 A list is a nested template object.
 Nested template objects can call their child into a specific position of their code (see example below)